 List A and ILR endorsements

-Employers may have noticed that point 6 of List A clearly states that ‘a current passport endorsed to show that the holder is exempt from immigration control, is allowed to stay indefinitely in the UK, has the right of abode in the UK, or has no time limit on their stay in the UK can be provided’.
+Employers may have noticed that List A clearly states that ‘a current passport endorsed to show that the holder is exempt from immigration control, is allowed to stay indefinitely in the UK, has the right of abode in the UK, or has no time limit on their stay in the UK can be provided’.

 In the past, however, employers were able to accept ILR endorsements in expired passports.